-- (c) No LOADING BERTH shall be located within 50 feet of the nearest point of intersection of two STREETS. - (d) All LOADING BERTHS shall be improved with a compacted base at least six inches thick and shall be surfaced with at least two inches of some all-weather dustless material. - (e) Schedule of off-street LOADING BERTHS is provided under Section 7.4.2 C.5. on page 7-23 of the Zoning Ordinance. - F. Section 9.1.11 requires that a Special Use Permit shall not be granted by the Zoning Board of Appeals unless the public hearing record and written application demonstrate the following: - (1) That the Special Use is necessary for the public convenience at that location; - (2) That the Special Use is so designed, located, and proposed as to be operated so that it will not be injurious to the DISTRICT in which it shall be located or otherwise detrimental to the public welfare except that in the CR, AG-1, and AG-2 DISTRICTS the following additional criteria shall apply: - a.
-The property is either BEST PRIME FARMLAND and the property with proposed improvements in WELL SUITED OVERALL or the property is not BEST PRIME FARMLAND and the property with proposed improvements is SUITED OVERALL. - b.
+- G. Section 9.1.11 requires that a Special Use Permit shall not be granted by the Zoning Board of Appeals unless the public hearing record and written application demonstrate the following: - (1) That the Special Use is necessary for the public convenience at that location; - (2) That the Special Use is so designed, located, and proposed as to be operated so that it will not be injurious to the DISTRICT in which it shall be located or otherwise detrimental to the public welfare except that in the CR, AG-1, and AG-2 DISTRICTS the following additional criteria shall apply: - a.
+The property is either BEST PRIME FARMLAND and the property with proposed improvements in WELL SUITED OVERALL or the property is not BEST PRIME FARMLAND and the property with proposed improvements is SUITED OVERALL.

+- b.
 The existing public services are available to support the proposed SPECIAL USE effectively and safely without undue public expense. - c.
-The existing public infrastructure together with proposed improvements is adequate to support the proposed development effectively and safely without undue public expense. - (3) That the Special Use conforms to the applicable regulations and standards of and preserves the essential character of the DISTRICT in which it shall be located, except where such regulations and standards are modified by Section 6. - (4) That the Special Use is in harmony with the general purpose and intent of this ordinance. - (5) That in the case of an existing NONCONFORMING USE, it will make such USE more compatible with its surroundings.

-G. Paragraph 9.1.11.D.2. states that in granting any SPECIAL USE permit, the BOARD may prescribe SPECIAL CONDITIONS as to appropriate conditions and safeguards in conformity with the Ordinance.
+The existing public infrastructure together with proposed improvements is adequate to support the proposed development effectively and safely without undue public expense. - (3) That the Special Use conforms to the applicable regulations and standards of and preserves the essential character of the DISTRICT in which it shall be located, except where such regulations and standards are modified by Section 6. - (4) That the Special Use is in harmony with the general purpose and intent of this ordinance. - (5) That in the case of an existing NONCONFORMING USE, it will make such USE more compatible with its surroundings. - H. Paragraph 9.1.11.D.2. states that in granting any SPECIAL USE permit, the BOARD may prescribe SPECIAL CONDITIONS as to appropriate conditions and safeguards in conformity with the Ordinance.
 Violation of such SPECIAL CONDITIONS when made a party of the terms under which the SPECIAL USE permit is granted, shall be deemed a violation of this Ordinance and punishable under this Ordinance.